influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withMaxUnavailable(maxUnavailable)
 ```

-Maximum number of unavailable pods to allow automatic Pod eviction.
+"Maximum number of unavailable pods to allow automatic Pod eviction.
 A Pod eviction is allowed when the `maxUnavailable` number of pods or fewer are unavailable after the eviction.
 Setting this value to 0 prevents all voluntary evictions, so the pods must be evicted manually.
-Defaults to 1.
+Defaults to 1."

 ## obj spec.cruiseControl.template.podDisruptionBudget.metadata

-Metadata to apply to the `PodDistruptionBugetTemplate` resource.
+"Metadata to apply to the `PodDistruptionBugetTemplate` resource."

 ### fn spec.cruiseControl.template.podDisruptionBudget.metadata.withAnnotations